Orbital Architectures of Kepler Multis From Dynamical Instabilities

 Determining $\alpha_K$, is not straightforward.
 One naive choice could be to fit the observed $K$ distribution for large-$K$ to estimate $\alpha_K$.
 However, there is a significant caveat.
 A planetary system with low initial $K$ pairs may dynamically evolve to create high-$K$ pairs and contribute to the present-day $K\gtrsim15$.
 Hence, simply finding the best-fit power-law from the high end of the present-day $K$ distribution may not be justified.
-We want to find out the initial $K$ distribution that would result in an observed present-day distribution after dynamical evolution.
+We want to find out the initial $K$ distribution that would result in an observed present-day distribution after dynamical evolution considering detection biases.
 Hence, we run several test simulations with different $\alpha_K$.
 Based on these tests we adopt $\alpha_K=-1.1$ throughout this study.

-For each planetary system, we assign the SMA of the innermost planet ($\aone$) by randomly choosing (with replacement) from the observed $\aone$ in \kepler\ multis.\footnote{Transit surveys such as the \kepler\ mission have a higher probability of detecting close-in planets.
-Hence, our choice of $\aone$ directly implants this observational bias into our ensembles, i.e., we simulate more close-in planetary systems than distant ones.
-This becomes useful when we later check for transit in our model systems.} We place the remaining $\Npi-1$ planets in orbit one by one from inside out by randomly drawing $K_{\rm{rand}}$ from the adopted $K$ distribution.
+For each planetary system, we assign the SMA of the innermost planet ($\aone$) by randomly choosing (with replacement) from the observed $\aone$ in \kepler\ multis.
+We place the remaining $\Npi-1$ planets in orbit one by one from inside out by randomly drawing $K_{\rm{rand}}$ from the adopted $K$ distribution.
 The SMA of the $(j+1)$th planet is then given by